projectpotos/projectpotos.github.io/docs/guide/iso-build/config.md

 The autoinstall feature with disk encryption (except: /boot) needs a predefined decryption password.
 You have to enter this password at first boot after the installation.

 #### specs.url
-**Type**: *string, URL, trailing slash*, **Default**: `https://github.com/projectpotos/`
+**Type**: *string, URL, trailing slash*, **Default**: `https://github.com/projectpotos`

 The URL to your Git Account that holds your own Potos Specs Repository.

-Make sure you have the trailing slash included.
+When accessing the specs repo via ssh this must be in the format `git@github.com:projectpotos`.

 #### specs.repo
 **Type**: *string, part of the URL*, **Default**: `ansible-specs-potos`